-Written by David Collard and directed by Carl Franklin, this 2003 film stars Denzel Washington Matt Whitlock, the police chief in a small town in Florida.
+Written by David Collard and directed by Carl Franklin, this 2003 film stars Denzel Washington as Matt Whitlock, the police chief in a small town in Florida.
 He’s divorced, and secretly having an affair with a local married woman named Anne (Sanaa Lathan) whose husband Chris (Dean Cain) abuses her.
-Matt is eager to confront Chris and go public with their relationship but Anne is against it.
+Matt is eager to confront Chris and go public with their relationship but Anne is against it because she’s afraid of what Chris might do.
 One day, while Chris is away, Anne asks Matt to give her a ride to the hospital, she’s been sick and is getting a checkup.
 They see her doctor who tells them that Anne has a form of cancer and will likely be dead within a year.
 The only possible hope she has is an some experimental treatment that costs $450,000 and would take place in Switzerland.
 Well, Matt had just recently overseen a major drug bust, which including recovering $450,000 in cash.
 He decides to give her the cash so that she can make the trip and have the treatment.

 Categories: DENZEL WASHINGTON MOVIES